-We put together racing syndicates by selling fractional ownership in our horses to a small group of people varying from 10-25 people per horse.
+We put together racing partnerships by offering fractional ownership in our horses to a small group of people varying from 10-25 people per horse.

 By purchasing a thoroughbred through a partnership such as ZRS you reduce your risk by pooling your money with other investors.
 Like you, your prospective partners have an admiration for the sport but might not want to spend $40,000 a year to keep the horse racing.